shopware/docs/guides/plugins/plugins/administration/add-custom-component.md

 ## Prerequisites

 This guide **does not** explain how to create a new plugin for Shopware 6.
-Head over to our Plugin base guide to learn how to create a plugin at first:
+Head over to our [Plugin base guide](./../plugin-base-guide.md) to learn how to create a plugin.

-{% page-ref page="./../plugin-base-guide.md" %}

-If you want to work with entities in your custom component or page, it might be useful to take a look at how to create custom entity guide first:
+If you want to work with entities in your custom component or page, it might be useful to take a look at how to [create a custom entity guide](./../framework/data-handling/add-custom-complex-data.md) first.

-{% page-ref page="./../framework/data-handling/add-custom-complex-data.md" %}

-Especially if you want to add a new page for an own module, you should consider to look at the process on how to add a custom module first.
+Especially if you want to add a new page for an own module, you should consider to look at the process on how to [add a custom module](./add-custom-module.md).

-{% page-ref page="add-custom-module.md" %}

 This way, you're able to start building your own module in the right order.

 ### Injecting into the administration